Updated 13:13 PM PHT Wed, March 29, 2017

-Metro Manila (CNN Philippines) — A Senate bill has been filed creating a body to study, develop, and secure the country's sovereignty over Benham Rise, even before the latest issue over China's recent remarks grabbed headlines.
+Metro Manila (CNN Philippines, March 14) — A Senate bill has been filed creating a body to study, develop, and secure the country's sovereignty over Benham Rise, even before the latest issue over China's recent remarks grabbed headlines.

 Senate Bill No. 312, which will establish the Benham Rise Development Authority, has been pending at the committees on Economic Affairs and Finance since Senator Sonny Angara filed it on July 4, 2016.